gwax/www-gwax/posts/2004/09/100-white-75-damp.rst

 Today was a horrible day for me; it started out good and then just went downhill real fast come about 5p.
-The details of why it was a bad day are unimportant as I got a great story out of it but sufficie it to say, today was REALLY BAD.
+The details of why it was a bad day are unimportant as I got a great story out of it but suffice it to say, today was REALLY BAD.
 Just to precurse things, I joined the MIT sailing team just a little while ago.